Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter (CHRONOS) for gravitational wave detection: Cavity control

 \section{Cavity control}

-Before discussing the sensitivity of the 2.5\,m interferometer, it is useful to clarify the design philosophy that guided the selection of the topology, cavity lengths, recycling scheme, and control sidebands in this study.
-The ultimate goal of this work is to construct a laboratory-scale interferometer that is both experimentally feasible and faithfully reflects the requirements of a large-scale CHRONOS detector.
+Before discussing the cavity-control architecture of the interferometer, it is useful to clarify the design philosophy that guided the selection of the optical topology, cavity lengths, recycling configuration, and control sidebands adopted in this study.
+The ultimate goal of CHRONOS is the realization of a large-scale sub-hertz gravitational-wave detector.
+The interferometer serves as a system designed to validate the key optical and control concepts required for such a detector while remaining experimentally feasible within a laboratory environment.
+Achieving this performance, however, requires stable operation of multiple coupled optical cavities, precise mode matching, and robust control of the interferometer operating point.

-In this work, we adopt a triangular Sagnac topology that measures the \emph{velocity} rather than the \emph{displacement} of the test masses.
-This feature naturally suppresses radiation-pressure noise in the low-frequency band and is essential for extending the sensitivity toward the sub-hertz regime.
-The 2.5\,m interferometer provides a realistic environment for experimentally validating optical stability, mode matching, control schemes, and quantum-noise readout strategies.
+The primary objective of the cavity-control system is therefore to maintain resonance conditions for the Sagnac cavity and the recycling cavities while simultaneously providing stable references for balanced-homodyne readout and quantum-noise measurements.

+Each control degree of freedom, sensing port, and modulation sideband frequency used in the present design is summarized in Table~\ref{tab:control_ports}.